haimlankry/My-Web-Story/index.md

 ## My Web Story

-# the evolution of the web thru my eye as a web developer
+# the evolution of the web through my eye as a web developer

 I've started to look for my next framework, environment, language... for web application development. after meny years using Microsoft Visual Studio, coding c#, asp.net for IIS & MS-SQL on windows machines, i'm looking for an open-source solution.